fahhadalsubaie/Odoo-1-Click-Install-Script/README.md

 sudo nano odoo-install.sh
 ```

+Paste the `odoo-install.sh` file content inside it, and edit the configuration part of the script as per your needs then hit `ctrl+x` to save then `y` to confirm then hit `enter`.

-Paste the `odoo-install.sh` file content inside it and then make the file executable by excuting the following command:
+make the file executable by excuting the following command:

 ```
 sudo chmod +x odoo-install.sh
 ```

-Edit the configuration part of the script as per your needs then hit `ctrl+x` to save then `y` to confirm then hit `enter`.

 Execute the script to install Odoo: